 Invoke RPC indicated in passed parameter method.
 Unlike ubus_invoke_asyn(), the caller doesn't need to call ubus_complete_request() {actually it does internally}.

-cbif not NULL, callback routine to be called once data is available.
+cb: if not NULL, callback routine to be called once data is available.

 This routine internally calls ubus_invoke_async()